Wiz Khalifa: Early life

-Cameron Jibril Thomaz was born on September 8, 1987, in Minot, North Dakota, to parents serving in the Air Force.
+Cameron Jibril Thomaz was born on September 8, 1987, in Minot, North Dakota, to parents Lawrence Thomaz (1962–February 13, 2026) and Katie Wimbush, both of whom served in the Air Force.
 His parents divorced when Khalifa was about three years old.
 He was a military brat, frequently moving around with his parents' military service.
 Khalifa lived in Germany, the United Kingdom, and Japan before settling in Pittsburgh, Pennsylvania, with his mother around 1996, where he attended Taylor Allderdice High School.
 Soon after moving to Pittsburgh, Khalifa began to write and perform his own lyrics before he was a teenager.

 His stage name is derived from Khalifa, an Arabic word meaning "successor", and wisdom, which was shortened to Wiz when Khalifa was a young boy.
 Khalifa stated to Spinner.com that the name also came from being called "young Wiz 'cause I was good at everything I did, and my granddad is Muslim, so he gave me that name; he felt like that's what I was doing with my music."
 He got a tattoo of his stage name on his 17th birthday.

 By the age of 15, he was regularly recording his music at a local studio called I.D.
 Labs.
 Impressed by the young teen's talent, E. Dan, the owner of the studio offered Khalifa an intern job at the studio in exchange for free recording time.
 Dan, being a veteran of the Pittsburgh hip-hop scene, would help develop and mentor the young artist early on in his career.